What is FedRAMP Moderate Equivalent and Do You Need It?

 Are you with a SaaS looking for more revenue opportunities?

-Have your sales teams talked with orgs who handle sensitive government data and asked whether you’re going to become FedRAMP equivalent or authorized?
+Have your sales teams talked with orgs who handle sensitive government data and asked whether you’re FedRAMP equivalent or authorized?

-Before you decide, you need to know what FedRAMP moderate equivalent is, why you might need it, and the fastest way to get it, so you can decide if it’s right for you.
+If you aren't, you need to know what FedRAMP moderate equivalent is, why you might need it, and the fastest way to get it, before you decide if it’s right for you.

 • The difference between FedRAMP authorization and equivalence